TamasNeumer/Ph03nix-InterviewPrep/Java/Testing/Mockito.md

 # Mockito

+## Review Questions

+1. What is Mockito?
+2. What is the difference between a dummy, fake object, stub and mock?

 ## Theory

 ### What is Mockito

-- Mockito is a popular mock framework which can be used in conjunction with JUnit.
-Mockito allows you to create and configure mock objects.
-Using Mockito simplifies the development of tests for classes with external dependencies significantly.
+- Mockito is a popular mock framework that allows you to create and configure mock objects.
 - If you use Mockito in tests you typically:
   1. Mock away external dependencies and insert the mocks into the code under test
-  1. Execute the code under test
+  2. Execute the code under test
-  1. Validate that the code executed correctly
+  3. Validate that the code executed correctly

 ### Using test-doubles

-- A unit test should test functionality in isolation.
-Side effects from other classes or the system should be eliminated for a unit test, if possible.
-This can be done via using test replacements (test doubles) for the real dependencies.
-Test doubles can be classified like the following:
+- A unit test should test functionality in isolation --> Remove dependencies via mocks!
 - A **dummy** object is passed around but never used, i.e., its *methods are never called*.
 Such an object can for example be used to fill the parameter list of a method.
 - **Fake objects** have working implementations, but are usually simplified.
 For example, they use an in memory database and not a real database. --> an object with limited capabilities (for the purposes of testing), e.g. a fake web service.
 - A **stub** class is an *partial implementation* for an interface or class with the purpose of using an instance of this stub class during testing.
-Stubs usually don’t respond to anything outside what’s programmed in for the test.
-Stubs may also record information about calls. --> an object that provides predefined answers to method calls.
+Stubs provide predefined answers to method calls.
 - A **mock** object is a dummy implementation for an interface or a class in which you define the output of certain method calls.
-Mock objects are configured to perform a certain behavior during a test.
-They typical record the interaction with the system and test can validate that. --> an object on which you set expectations.
-Mocks in a way are determined at runtime since the code that sets the expectations has to run before they do anything and that's the main difference compared to stubs!
+Mock objects **are configured to perform a certain behavior during a test**.  --> **Mocks in a way are determined at runtime** since the code that sets the expectations has to run before they do anything and that's the main difference compared to stubs!

 ### How to test properly